joegreene/2015-Spring-CS-121/Weekly Work/Week 5/Worksheet Material/SOLUTIONS.md

 ### Intro
 This hosts the solutions to the worksheet set for this week's SI session.

-Note that, as I try to emphasize every time when working with code: __There are many ways to solve a problem__.
+__There are many ways to solve a problem__.
-My solutions might not always be the most efficiency, however I write my solutions in a way to explain concepts and to allow others to optimize them however they wish.
+My solutions might not always be the most efficient, however I write my solutions in a way to explain concepts and to allow others to optimize them however they wish.

 ### Questions